List of airports in Greenland: Aerodromes

 The following 14 airports are listed under AD 2 AERODROMES at Naviair.

 The following aerodromes also exist.
 They have no scheduled flights.

 Not included and not open for flights anymore are the former United States Army Air Forces bases of Bluie East Two and Marrak Point.

 Heliports

 The following 47 heliports are listed under AD 4 HELIPORTS at Naviair.

 The following four heliports are not listed by Naviair.

 Statistics

 Mittarfeqarfiit only publishes statistics summarized for Atlantic airports (Kangerlussuaq and Narsarsuaq) and for other airports (11 airports).
-13 airports are included, not Thule air base.
+13 airports are included, not Pituffik Space Base.